paulinemarg/meet/README.md

 >**Then** the event list will show the user's specified number

 ### FEATURE 4: USE THE APP WHEN OFFLINE
-- As a user, I am be able to use the app offline so that I can see the events I viewed the last time I was online.
+- As a user, I should be able to use the app offline so that I can see the events I viewed the last time I was online.
 * Scenario 1: Show cached data when there’s no internet connection.
 >**Given** there's no internet connection
 >**When** the user wants to view the events